JumanaCS/ScholarUp/README.md

 ![IMG_2009](https://github.com/user-attachments/assets/ab84e5f4-a217-418c-ba19-eb7c15bfebc0)

 # :green_apple: About ScholarUp
-ScholarUp is our study app created for our Mobile Applications Development course in Fall 2023; presented at InnovateUNO (2023) and the Annual ULS Academic Summit (2024).

-ScholarUp is a combination of studying, planning, and _friendly_ competition.
-ScholarUp uses XP from creating flashcards, studying, or mastering a concept to determine where a user would fall on a leaderboard.
-We implement daily challenges and achievements for those who enjoy the passive challenge.
+ScholarUp is a study app that combines studying, planning, and aesthetics.
+It holds all the features you need to study consistently and successfully, while also having a cute and consistent color scheme.

 ## 📗 Features
 • **Flashcards:** Easily create new flashcard stacks, add items to the stack, practice the cards, and star the ones you know.<br>